 After the second world war, vinyl plastisol came on the market for non-military use.
 Plastisol dippings immediately became the standard for tool handles, and it still is.
 Piper was founded in 1958 as a chemical company, supplying a range of coating materials to the rapidly growing plastic coating industry.
 Piper completed its first dip molding job in 1959.

 Plastisol is a vinyl compound that is liquid at room temperature and will keep for years.

-When heated it fuses into ordinary vinyl never to liquefy again.
-Plastisols can be compounded to produce vinyls in almost any durometer (hardness), clarity and color; and with resistance to electricity, chemicals and weathering.
+When heated, it fuses into standard vinyl, never to liquefy again.
+Our suppliers can compound plastisols that produce parts in almost any durometer (hardness), clarity and color, and resistance to electricity, chemicals, and weathering.
 Surface appearance can range from shiny to matte.

-Since they are elastic, complex parts can easily be stripped off the dipping molds.
+Since they are elastic, we can easily strip complex parts from the dipping molds.

 The parts made by dip molding are precise.
 Plastisol follows the details of the mandrel exactly.

 The inside of the dipped part is an exact negative of the mold.
-It even has the same surface texture, (shiny or matte,) that the mold has.
+It even has the same surface texture (shiny or matte) that the mold has.
 The outside dimensions of the parts are surprisingly controllable.
-Wall thickness can be held to very close tolerances.
-Using precisely controlled ovens, dip speeds, dip times, and withdraw speeds; a range of wall thickness configurations of is achievable.
+Piper can hold wall thickness to very close tolerances.
+Using precisely controlled ovens, dip speeds, dip times, and withdraw speeds, a range of wall thickness configurations is achievable.

-We operate our systems 24 hours per day, and are adding capacity on a constant basis.
+We operate our systems 24 hours per day and are always adding capacity.